-For more information on the PCDA, see Nolo’s Article: "New York State Home Sellers: Disclosures Required Under State Law"
+For more information on the PCDA, see New York State Home Sellers: Disclosures Required Under State Law.

 The law says that a broker is not generally required to inspect the property to discover defects or to verify the seller's claims about the property prior to telling the buyer what the seller has said about it.
-However, if the broker knows of a defect, or knows that the seller has misrepresented the condition of the property, the broker must fully disclose the relevant information to the buyer or buyer's broker.
-Also, if the broker uses any of the seller’s statements in marketing or advertising materials for the property, the broker is required to verify them.
+However, if the broker knows of a material defect, or knows that the seller has misrepresented the condition of the property, the broker must fully disclose the relevant information to the buyer or buyer's broker.
+(N.Y.
+Real Prop.
+Law § 443.)

 In 1995, to settle a growing controversy over what were called "stigmatized properties," the New York legislature amended the broker licensing laws to relieve brokers from any duty to disclose:

 However, the buyer may make a written inquiry to the seller's agent, or directly to the seller, for this information.
 The seller can choose not to respond to the inquiry.
 If the seller chooses not to respond, the listing broker shall not respond.
-(N.Y.
-Real Prop.
-Law §443a-3.)

-It is not unusual for a brokerage firm to represent both sellers and buyers.
-If the buyer wishes to see a property the broker has listed for a seller, the broker may become the agent of both seller and buyer — called a dual agent.
-Representing the seller and the buyer, a dual agent cannot maintain the same level of loyalty and confidentiality to either.
+There's a problem with representing both the seller and the buyer, however: a dual agent cannot maintain the same level of loyalty and confidentiality to either.
 The rule of "caveat emptor" will not apply, and the listing broker will make disclosures of known facts about the property to the buyer.

-To ensure that the special relationship of the dual agency is explained to both parties, the New York legislature passed a strict broker relationship disclosure law.
+To ensure that the special relationship of the dual agency is explained to both parties, the New York legislature passed a strict broker-relationship disclosure law.
 The dual agent is legally required to give a disclosure form to both parties and to obtain their consent to the relationship.

-However, the buyer's broker is not required to make any independent inspection of the property to learn about property defects.
+However, a buyer's broker is not required to make any independent inspection of the property to learn about property defects.
 It is still up to the buyer to hire inspectors and make appropriate inquiries about the property.